JakeBGitHub/RickandMortyWebApp/README.md

 **Accessing the Root URL**:
 `@app.route('/', methods=['GET'])`

-Directs the user to the "Join the Community!" page which allows users to register the community.
+Directs the user to the "Join the Community!" page which allows users to register to the community.
 Alternatively they can continue to the web application.

 One can make a GET request through the browser with https://www.rickandmortyapp.co.uk or by using the curl command: